-- (A) Hearings - (1) The Commission shall afford applicants for licenses and licensees an opportunity for a hearing prior to any final action that: - (a) denies, suspends, revokes, limits, or terminates a license (except as allowed at Section 412(A) and (C) of this Ordinance); - (b) imposes sanctions upon a licensee; or - (c) may affect an individual's or entity's ability to obtain or maintain a gaming license issued by the Commission or other regulatory agency. - (2) Notice shall be served on the affected party clearly setting forth the following: - (a) The legal basis for the proposed adverse action; - (b) All evidence relied upon by the Commission in making its initial determination; - (c) The time, date, and place of the hearing; and - (d) The party's right to present testimony, exhibits, and any other evidence or testimony.

-- (3) All hearings shall be on the record and the affected party or parties may be represented by an attorney. - (a) Any attorney appearing before the Commission must be duly qualified and admitted to practice before the Tribal Court. - (4) A party's failure to appear at a hearing may constitute grounds for: - (a) Refusal to grant a license to the applicant; - (b) Imposition of proposed sanctions; or - (c) Revocation, modification, or suspension of a license, as proposed in the notice. - (5) The Commission shall not be bound by technical rules relating to evidence and witnesses but the basic principles of relevancy, materiality, and probative force shall govern the proof of all questions of fact.
+- (1) Applicants for licenses and licensees are entitled to an opportunity for a hearing prior to any final action that: - (a) denies, suspends, revokes, limits, or terminates a license (except as allowed at Section 412(A) and (C) of this Ordinance); - (b) imposes sanctions upon a licensee; or - (c) may affect an individual's or entity's ability to obtain or maintain a gaming license issued by the Commissioner or other regulatory agency. - (2) Notice shall be served by the Commissioner on the affected party clearly setting forth the following: - (a) The legal basis for the proposed adverse action; - (b) All evidence relied upon by the Commissioner in making its initial determination; - (c) The time, date, and place of a hearing before the Tribal District Court: and - (d) The party's right to present testimony, exhibits, and any other evidence or testimony. - (3) All hearings shall be on the record before the Tribal District Court and the affected party or parties may be represented by an attorney. - (a) Any attorney appearing before the Tribal Court must be duly qualified and admitted to practice before the Tribal Court. - (4) Neither the affected party nor the Commissioner shall be bound by technical rules relating to evidence and witnesses but the basic principles of relevancy, materiality, and probative force shall govern the proof of all questions of fact.

-(B) Appeals
+(C) Appeals

-- (1) The Tribal Court shall have exclusive appellate jurisdiction over a final determination made by the Commission related to licensing and enforcement actions. - (2) An affected party shall have the right to appeal a final determination of the Commission to the Tribal Court provided that a notice of appeal is filed with the Tribal Court and the Commission within thirty (30) days of receiving the written determination.
-Upon receipt of the notice of appeal, the Commission shall promptly file the full record of the Commission's proceedings with the Tribal Court. - (3) Failure to seek review of a final determination of the Commission within thirty (30) days of receiving the written determination shall constitute a waiver of all rights of appeal and further shall deprive the Tribal Court of jurisdiction over the matter. - (4) In all appeals, the Tribal Court shall give proper deference to the Commission's interpretation of its regulations. - (5) The Tribal Court shall not set aside, modify, or remand any determination by the Commission unless it finds that such determination is: - (a) Arbitrary and capricious; - (b) An abuse of the Commission's discretion; - (c) Unsupported by substantial evidence; or - (d) Contrary to law. - (6) The Tribal Court shall issue a written decision on all appeals and such decision shall be final. - (7) The Tribal Court may award the prevailing party or parties reasonable costs and attorney fees, as set by the Tribal Court.
+(1) An affected party shall have the right to appeal a decision by the Tribal District Court provided that a notice of appeal is filed with the Tribal Court within thirty (30) days of receiving the written decision.
+Upon receipt of the notice of appeal, the Tribal District Court shall promptly file the full record of the proceedings with the Tribal Appellate Court.

+- (2) Failure to seek review of a decision within thirty (30) days of receipt shall constitute a waiver of all rights of appeal and further shall deprive the Tribal Court of jurisdiction over the matter. - (3) The Tribal Appellate Court shall issue a written decision on all appeals and such decisions shall be final.

-Section 308.
-Commission Contracting Limitations
+Section 307 Commissioner Contracting Limitations

-CBC approval, by resolution, is needed prior to the Commission entering into a contract or agreement that is:
+CBC approval, by resolution, is needed prior to the Commissioner entering into a contract or agreement that is:

-- (A) for the construction or purchase of buildings or any other improvements to real property or buildings thereon; - (B) with any other Indian tribe or its agency, or any unit of federal, state, tribal or local government; provided however that a contract or agreement for the following is not included in this limitation: - (1) the routine provision of utilities (including but not limited to water, sewer, electric, telephone, sewer, sanitation); and - (2) other goods and services related to the Commission operations (including but not limited to transportation and lodging);

-- (C) granting any person a possessory interest in real property; - (D) in violation of, by its terms, the Nation's Gaming laws, IGRA, or other applicable federal law; or - (E) purporting to waive the Nation's and/or the Commission's sovereign immunity.
+- (A) for the construction or purchase of buildings or any other improvements to real property or buildings thereon; - (B) with any other Indian tribe or its agency, or any unit of federal, state, tribal or local government; provided however that a contract or agreement for the following is not included in this limitation: - (1) the routine provision of utilities (including but not limited to water, sewer, electric, telephone, sewer, sanitation); and - (2) other goods and services related to the Office of the Gaming Commissioner's operations (including but not limited to transportation and lodging); - (C) granting any person a possessory interest in real property; - (D) in violation of, by its terms, the Nation's Gaming laws, IGRA, or other applicable federal law; or - (E) purporting to waive the Nation's and/or the Office of the Gaming Commissioner's sovereign immunity.

-Section 309.
-Void Contracts
+Section 308 Void Contracts

-Any contract or action of the Commissioners or other authorized signatory that, by its terms, violates any provision of Section 308 of this Ordinance shall be null, void, and unenforceable ab initio in its entirety including any provision for dispute resolution therein.
+Any contract or action of the Commissioner or other authorized signatory that, by its terms, violates any provision of Section 307 of this Ordinance shall be null, void, and unenforceable ab initio in its entirety including any provision for dispute resolution therein.

-Section 310.
-CBC Review or Approval Needed
+Section 309 CBC Review or Approval Needed